On War and Gold

 Again, this has never happened before in the history of civilization.
-It is important to note that the important technological revolutions including the colonization of the Western Hemisphere, the Industrial Revolution, the invention of the steam engine, the telephone, and the automobile all happened with a gold standard.
-Un-backed fiat currency is clearly not necessary for society to progress.
+It is important to note that profound technological revolutions including the colonization of the Western Hemisphere, the Industrial Revolution, the invention of the steam engine, the telephone, and the automobile all happened under a gold standard.
+Un-backed fiat currency is absolutely not necessary for humanity to achieve progress as a society.

 Through the modern fiat printing press, governments today can tax their citizens — indirectly and obscurely — to pay for things they would not otherwise be able to budget for.